michellesaric/cleaning_calendar/README.md

 - httpie - to test the api endpoints
 - sqlalchemy - provides the ORM for connecting PostgreSQL with FastAPI
 - alembic - used for migrations
+- python-jose - from JWT tokens
+- bcyrpt - for hashing passwords
+- ics - for parsing .ics files